 - Check or change the engine, transmission and hydraulic oils • Check and change engine, cab and fuel filters • Check batteries • Check tire pressures and wheel bearings

-Learn by doing.
-Farmers have to be mechanics of a certain level or they would go bankrupt doing minor fixes.
+Farmers have to be mechanics of a certain level or they would go bankrupt hiring a mechanic for minor fixes.
 This process can take several hours to several days per piece of equipment, depending on what problems are discovered.
 And because we live in the Middle of Nowhere, Iowa, (yes, that’s an actual address… just kidding!) a trip to the parts store will take a one-hour round trip.
 It’s what you have to do to get the job done.

 It should be noted that we clean up equipment before storing these items for the winter.
 We have to.
 Our equipment is older (mentioned before) and must be maintained so we can farm another year.